kanikakasharma/learning-library/developer-library/converged-db-for-developers/cross-data-type/cross-data-type.md

 ## **Step 1:** Connect to the Pluggable Database (PDB)

-1. As oracle user set oracle Environment and connect to the PDB.
+1. Open Linux terminal on VNC.
+As Oracle user set Oracle Environment and connect to the PDB.

     ````
     <copy>